SaavyLab/saavy_uptime/README.md

 For deeper context on functional requirements and architecture see `docs/the-plan.md`; pair it with the roadmap doc to track progress.
 We’re also collecting WASM/Workers gotchas in `docs/workers-rs-notes.md`.

 ### Deployment Steps (Phase 0)

+See `docs/deployment.md` for the full provisioning + deployment playbook and future Terraform mapping.
+The abbreviated checklist below covers the minimum manual steps.

 1. **Authenticate Wrangler:** `wrangler login` with the Cloudflare account that owns the target zone.
 2. **Provision data stores:**